capistrano/capistrano/documentation/getting-started/authentication-and-authorisation/index.markdown

 The `-A` option may, or may not be required on your system, it's worth trying it both ways just to know how your system treats agent forwarding by default.

+If you get the error "host key verification failed." log in into your server and run as the deploy user the command `ssh git@github.com` to add github.com to the list of known hosts.

 From the SSH documentation:

 {% prism bash %}